-I am quite confident that you would enjoy this cookie with a nice cup of coffee (or espresso, or tea, or milk, or just about any beverage!!!).
+I am quite confident that you would enjoy this traditional Italian Mostaccioli di Mamma cookies with a nice cup of coffee… or espresso, or tea, or milk, or just about any beverage!!!

-I truly hope you enjoy making and eating these wonderful Mostaccioli di Mamma.
+I truly hope you enjoy making and eating this wonderful Southern Italian cookie.

 Gotta go, the coffee is ready!